kpdyer/fteproxy/README.md

 TOR BUNDLES
 -----------
 Currently, we have made pre-configured Tor browser bundles available for 32- and 64-bit Linux, as well as Mac OSX.
 These have been tested on the respective target system and are set to connect to our FTE-enabled bridge, located at the University of Wisconsin-Madison.
 By default, the Tor bundles use the intersection-http language, but may be changed to use any of the above languages.
 Based on our testing, the intersection-http language provides the best balance between overall speed and ability to circumvent just about all protocol identification systems.

+FTE-enabled TorBundles can be found [here] (https://github.com/redjack/FTE/tree/master/TorBundles)

 SECURITY CONSIDERATIONS
 ------------------------------------------------